What Size Dumpster for Roof Tear-Off?

 Underestimating shingle weight: Asphalt shingles are among the heaviest residential debris types.
 Even a small roof can exceed dumpster weight limits, leading to extra fees or rejected pickups.

 Ordering too small: A dumpster that looks half full may already be at its maximum weight limit.
-When choosing between two sizes, always size up - a larger dumpster often costs less than overweight fees or a second rental.
+When choosing between two sizes, size up.
+We always recommend going one size larger for roofing jobs because the cost difference is small compared to overage fees or a second rental.

-Ignoring weight vs. size: Dumpster size (cubic yards) and allowed weight (tons) are not the same.
+Ignoring weight vs. size: Dumpster size (cubic yards) and allowed weight (tons) aren't the same thing.
 A 20-yard dumpster may only allow 3-4 tons.
-Always confirm tonnage limits.
+Confirm tonnage limits before ordering.

 Not accounting for wet shingles: Rain-soaked shingles can weigh 15-20% more.
-If your tear-off happens after rain, factor in extra weight or wait for the roof to dry.
+If your tear-off happens after rain, factor in the extra weight or wait for the roof to dry.
+We'd suggest pushing back the project a day or two if rain is in the forecast; the weight savings are worth the wait.

 Frequently Asked Questions